 Tired of blah, bland, boring dinners?
-Hang on to your hats folks ~this Indian Fish and Creamy Curried Cauliflower is going to have your head spinning.
+Hang on to your hats, this Roasted Indian Fish and Creamy Curried Cauliflower is going to have your head spinning.
 (In a good way.)

 Diversity is beautiful.

 What if all the luminous autumn leaves were one color, or every food tasted the same?